 In addition, the Clean-Flo inversion and oxygenation system will provide oxygen throughout the pond to maintain aerobic decay.
 Once oxygen is available, our microorganisms and enzymes have proven to be very effective in reducing the build-up of muck that results from anaerobic decay in aging ponds.

-Natural Alternative to Dredging for Sediment Removal
+Natural Alternative to Dredging

 For sand, silt and all but organic sediment, dredging is the best and only method.
 We know of no other method of inorganic sediment removal than dredging.
 Yet, according to the USEPA, dredging does nothing to improve water or fish quality and to clean lake bottom.
 On the contrary, it mixes phosphorus and nitrogen and other pollutants from the muck into the water column.
 Dredging does nothing to reduce algae.
 For these reasons, the EPA has issued criteria for dredge water that is re-introduced into lakes, to limit the amount of pollutants that mix with lake surface waters.
 Researchers have found that to limit the re-introduced pollutants to only ammonia and manganese (two of over thirty water pollutants), it is necessary that the dredged water be oxygenated (G. Fred Lee, et al).